N-Zubko/OpenAI-assistant/README.md

 ![Structure of the application and relations](https://user-images.githubusercontent.com/63440229/185286128-32209a85-c8d6-4e88-82f1-c1e88c618b92.png)

-* The initial plan was to have a SQLite database as part of the app, now
+* The initial plan was to have a SQLite database as part of the app, now the app connects to a PostgreSQL database hosted online.

 ## Security: